google/applied-machine-learning-intensive/v2/xx_misc/activation_functions/slides.md

 Softmax is a different type of activation function.
 Softmax is aware of nodes in the same layer and adjusts their outputs in relation to each other.

-Softmax outputs values in the range of  [0.0,1.0] .
+Softmax outputs values in the range of  [0.0,1.0].
 If you were to sum the outputs of every node in a layer, the sum would always equal 1.0, or something very very close to 1.0.

 Let's say that we had a model that tried to determine if an image contained an apple, orange, or grapefruit.
-If given a picture of a bright red apple, it might output [1.0, 0.0, 0.0] to show that it was highly confident that the image contained an apply.
+If given a picture of a bright red apple, it might output [1.0, 0.0, 0.0] to show that it was highly confident that the image contained an apple.
 If given a picture of a yellow apply it might be a little less confident and output [0.8, 0.15, 0.05], indicating a little less confidence.
 If given a picture of a large orage it might output [0.05, 0.55, 0.4], showing that it was having a tough time making a decision.

 It is worth noting that softmax is typically not used in hidden layers of a model.
 Most of the time you will see it used on the output layer.
 -->